 San Francisco is set to become the first major city in the U.S. to close its juvenile detention center at the end of 2021.
 What does this closure mean for our youth and the community at large?
 Huckleberry’s Community Assessment & Resource Center (CARC) has been at the forefront of juvenile justice reform in San Francisco for more than two decades.
 Join us for a discussion on the closure, Huckleberry’s juvenile justice diversion programming, and creative community-based solutions for arrested youth moving forward.
 Huckleberry’s Director of Youth Justice, Denise Coleman, and Executive Director, Douglas Styles, will lead the panel discussion.
-A Zoom link will be emailed to all who register to attend the panel.

-Panelists for the Juvenile Justice Reform Discussion will include:
+Panelists for the Juvenile Justice Reform Discussion:

 Sheryl Evans Davis, Executive Director, San Francisco Human Rights Commission.
 Sheryl helped launch the City’s Office of Racial Equity, facilitated community discussions and led the process on the allocation of law enforcement dollars to the Black community.
 Mayor London Breed tapped Sheryl to lead her Opportunities for All Youth Internship program.
 Other projects entrusted to Sheryl include chairing the Mayor’s Blue Ribbon panel on Juvenile Justice Reform, Coordinating the Reparations Advisory Committee, leading community engagement for the Alternatives to Policing Steering Committee and oversight of the Close Juvenile Hall Working Group.
 Sheryl continues to support the build out of an equity framework focused on outreach, engagement and amplifying community voice.